Downloading spins / using BitTorrent.

 BitTorrent is a way to download information in cooperation with other computers.
 Each computer cooperating in the group downloads pieces of the information in a particular torrent from other peers in the group.
 Computers that have finished downloading all the data in a torrent remain in the swarm to seed, or provide data to other peers.
 If you download using BitTorrent, as a courtesy you should seed the torrent at least until you have uploaded the same amount of data you downloaded.

-If your computer does not have software installed for BitTorrent, visit the BitTorrent home page at http://www.bittorrent.com/download/ to download it.
-BitTorrent client software is available for Windows, Mac OS, Linux, and many other operating systems.
+If your computer does not have client software installed for BitTorrent protocol, visit the Deluge or Transmission home page to download it.
+More information about different BitTorrent clients is available at Wikipedia.
+BitTorrent client software is available for Windows, Mac OS, Linux and many other operating systems.

 You do not need to find a special mirror for BitTorrent files.
 The BitTorrent protocol ensures that your computer participates in a nearby group.